User Community Service Desk Downloads

 Master Data Statistics

-Shows count of active and inactive (logical delete) records per each master entity.
+Shows a number of active and inactive (logical delete) records per each master entity.

 Master Data Statistics tab